London underground station Camden Town and Chalk Farm, Northern Line, Zone 2

 Which day is the best for your visit?

 Although the Camden Market is open 7 days a week you should consider carefully which day you choose for your visit.
 Friday, Saturday and Sunday are the days where a lot of stalls and shops are usually open.
 If you like to experience the lively hustle and bustle among like-minded people, you should choose the weekend.
 If you prefer the relaxed Camden Town atmosphere, you should start your visit in the late morning during the week.
-Only downside in that case is that some stalls open only on weekends.
+Only downside in that case is that a few stalls open only on weekends.

 Which underground station should I get off?